 Discuss valley gradients – the student should experience flying at a constant height above the valley floor while descending down a valley to observe the VSI indications and predict the climb performance necessary for flight in the opposite direction.
 The gradient in most valleys far exceeds the climb performance of the average light training aeroplane.

 Discuss the effects of sun and shade – if possible, in a controlled dual environment, expose the student to the sun suddenly appearing and disappearing behind a ridge.

 Review and expand on the considerations from the Terrain and weather awareness lesson:

 In increased wind conditions the student will need to assess the areas of lift and sink, and areas of potential turbulence for all phases of a crossing.

-The student must consider the approach path/angle from well before the crossing.
-They must assess the approach angle (left to right or right to left) for wind, cloud and turbulence conditions and provide for the best escape option at all times.
+The student must consider the approach path or angle from well before the crossing.
+They must assess the approach angle (left to right or right to left) for wind, cloud and turbulence conditions, and provide for the best escape option at all times.